VisibleThread -

 Preserve Host Headers

-Using "Configuration Editor" edit the proxy setting to "Preserve Host Headers"iis1.png
+Using "Configuration Editor" on the server level, edit the proxy setting to "Preserve Host Headers"vtdocssite6.png

 Under the "system.webServer/proxy" change "PerserveHostHeaders" to True iis2.png